 These are French citizens who also have American citizenship – often without even knowing it.
-They have come together to fight to get themselves exempted from a double taxation the US government is trying to inflict on them.
+They have come together to fight against the ways they are harmed from American legislation reaching outside its borders, namely in regard to taxation and access to banking.

 Who are the ‘accidental Americans’?

-There are more than 780 ‘accidental Americans’ spread around France, all they have in common is the fact that they are entitled to American citizenship.
+There are thousands of ‘accidental Americans’ spread around France, all they have in common is the fact that they are entitled to American citizenship.
 Some of them had left America in the days after being born in an American hospital.
 Some of them didn’t even know they were technically American.
 Some of them don’t even speak English.

 What does the ‘accidental Americans’ Association (AAA) do?